qlyoung/qlyoung.github.io/_posts/2022-01-03-bird-identifying-feeder.md

 I'd read about [YOLO](https://pjreddie.com/darknet/yolo/) some years before and began to reacquaint myself.
-It's come quite far and seems to be more or less the state of the art for realtime computer vision.
+It's come quite far and seems to be more or less the state of the art for realtime computer vision object detection and classification.
 I downloaded the latest version ([YOLOv5](https://github.com/ultralytics/yolov5) at time of writing) and ran the webcam demo.
-It ran well over 30fps with good accuracy on my RTX 3080, correctly picking out myself as "person", my phone as "cell phone", and my light switch as "clock".
+It ran well over 30fps with good accuracy on my RTX3080, correctly picking out myself as "person", my phone as "cell phone", and my light switch as "clock".

 ![Screen capture of webcam feed after applying YOLOv5's out-of-box 'small' model to a scene of me holding up my cell phone.
 Picture is heavily